Cray-HPE/docs-csm/operations/validate_csm_health.md

 ### 4.1 Gateway Test Execution

-The gateway tests are executed on ncn-m001 (or any NCN with the docs-csm rpm installed) by running the following command.
+The gateway tests are executed on `ncn-m001` (or any NCN with the `docs-csm` RPM installed) by running the following command.

 ```bash
 ncn# /usr/share/doc/csm/scripts/operations/gateway-test/ncn-gateway-test.sh